Port Hadlock Wastewater System

 The study showed potential for significantly lowering startup costs by serving the Core Area with a newly available modular treatment plant unit.
 This system still utilizes previously approved membrane bioreactor technology to treat wastewater to “Class A” Reclaimed Water standards required by the Department of Ecology.
 It offers the flexibility of allowing for future expansion as well.
 The study also estimated the amount of initial cost savings that could be realized using a pressurized collection system instead of gravity pipes and pump stations and focused on other cost saving measures appropriate for a smaller system designed to initially serve only the Core Area.

-Jefferson County has since been engaging with a newly formed Sewer Working Group made up of stakeholders in the Core Area to find ways to advance the project.
-Materials related to these meetings are linked below.
+Jefferson County has since been engaging with a newly formed Sewer Working Group (SWG) made up of stakeholders in the Core Area to find ways to advance the project.
+Related materials are linked below as PDF files.